When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: The GenDistill pipeline

 Block-wise alignment treats layers independently, leading to error accumulation when layers are composed during inference.
 To address this and recover coherent text generation capabilities, we perform end-to-end knowledge distillation (KD).
 We minimize the forward KL divergence between the teacher and student output logits.
 We freeze the attention layers and input embeddings, training all other parameters.

 This stage is divided into two phases.
-First, we distill on the pretraining dataset to couple the layers and smooth internal representations (Stage~3a; we ablate the token budget in Section~\ref{sec:stage3a_impact}).
-Second, to adapt the model for instruction following, we switch to the AM-Qwen3-Distilled dataset \citep{tian2025correctanswersequaldistillation}\footnote{\url{https://huggingface.co/datasets/a-m-team/AM-Qwen3-Distilled}} (Stage~3b; we ablate design choices in Section~\ref{sec:stage3b_design}).
+First, we distill on the pretraining dataset to couple the layers and smooth internal representations (Stage~3a; we select the token budget in Section~\ref{sec:recipe}).
+Second, to adapt the model for instruction following, we switch to the AM-Qwen3-Distilled dataset \citep{tian2025correctanswersequaldistillation}\footnote{\url{https://huggingface.co/datasets/a-m-team/AM-Qwen3-Distilled}} (Stage~3b).
 We increase the sequence length to 4096 and use a learning rate of $2.5e-5$.
-For Stage~3b we ablate full-sequence versus completion-only masking; in practice, completion-only masking better targets the distillation signal to the answer tokens.
-Prior multi-stage distillation pipelines typically stop after pretraining-style distillation and do not include a dedicated instruction-tuning KD stage (e.g., MOHAWK; RADLADS~\citep{goldstein2025radladsrapidattentiondistillation}), and Llamba uses a different post-training data recipe~\citep{bick2025llambascalingdistilledrecurrent}.
-This separation ensures the student first recovers general language modeling capabilities over a broad distribution before learning also instruction-following and reasoning abilities from the teacher.
+The Stage~3b design choices, in particular the training objective and the loss-masking scope, are exactly where perplexity and generation-based evaluation diverge, so we select each one under generation and report it under both protocols in Section~\ref{sec:stage3b_design}.
+We separate these two phases so that the student first recovers general language modeling over a broad distribution before acquiring instruction-following and reasoning from the teacher.